Article Badge Image

 Contents

-Two of the most commonly mentioned – yet only vaguely understood – are collision and comprehensive.
+The two most commonly mentioned – yet only vaguely understood – are collision and comprehensive.

 Still:

-They’re well worth having even if they aren’t required.
+They’re well worth having, even if they aren’t required.

 What is Collision?

-Before we get into a detailed discussion of collision, we need to start by first covering the liability portion of an auto insurance policy.
+Before we get into a detailed discussion of collision, we need to start by covering the liability portion of an auto insurance policy.

 Liability